forestcall/spooncow-blog/README.md

 A basic blog that will end up hosted on GAE on http://spooncow.com.

-I and some associates are using this primarily as a way of learning Python and GAE.
+I and some associates are using this primarily as a way of learning Python, GAE and some other snappy tech.

+Basic Design Philosophy:

+Split system of Site and Admin
+- Site is optimised for reads with heavy caching and Jinja Templates
+- Admin is optimised for usability and writes/edits with Angular + Material Design

+Single Model For Content
+- different types of pages use different "content_type"s
+- content type management is shifted out of the core project as much as possible to templates and self contained modules
+- available content types are listed in config.py

 We are focusing initially on three post types:

 - regular blog posts : sequentially ordered, no wysiwyg just enter your own HTML
 - pages : fixed pages such as about, home, faq etc.
-- cartoon posts : consists of an image and associated text
+- image posts : consists of an image and associated text

+Possible future post types:

 - video posts : a link to a hosted video (may add self hosting via blobstore later)

-Possible future post types:

-- gallery
+- gallery - links a bunch of images together
 - custom code
 - testimonials